Tyler-Blood/code-a-responsive-design-website-001/README.md

 changed media queries to target tablets and mobile.
 talked about importance of designing with fluid measurements rather than static.
   % > px.

+---

+## Tutorial 7

+focused on styles at the tablet break point.
+modified logo, nav, featured images and footer to be centered and fluid.